josezurita21/holbertonschool-shell/permissions/README.md

 *File:* 10-mirror_permissions
 This command allows you to set the permissions of the hello file the same as those of the olleh file

+#11.
+Directories
+*File:* 11-directories_permissions

+#12.
+More directories
+*File:* 12-directory_permissions
+This command creates a directory with permissions 751